0xrfsd/vernagro003/README.md

 ### To run the software you must be certified that you have the following requirements installed
 - NodeJS (JavaScript runtime)

-### To run the software you must be certified that you have the following npm (node package manager) dependencies installed
+### To run the software you must be certified that you have the following npm (node package manager) dependencies globally installed
 - expo-cli (if you don't after installing NodeJS run ```npm install -g expo-cli```

 ### After checking the requirements you're able to start